Updated on: 04/11/2020

 Restrictions and lockdowns are in place to varying levels across Great Britain and Northern Ireland and quarantine is still in place for some international visitors and those returning from abroad.
 So, we recommend checking the latest government advice and local guidance on travel so you’re in the know before you go.

-It’s important to remember to check the official websites of organisations and visitor attractions in advance, to ensure you’re up to date on opening hours and any measures in place.
-So whether you plan to explore our gardens, parks and beaches, or our safari parks, zoos and historic sites, you’ll be able to do so with confidence.
+It’s important to remember to check the official websites of organisations and visitor attractions in advance, to ensure you’re up to date on opening hours and any restrictions.

 Please keep in mind that England, Scotland, Wales and Northern Ireland currently have different guidelines, advice and timelines for re-opening tourism.
-Localised lockdowns could also be implemented across Great Britain and Northern Ireland at different times.
+Local and national lockdowns are being implemented across Great Britain and Northern Ireland at different times.
 For more information on specific areas, please check the relevant government pages and the interactive map of lockdown restrictions before you travel.

 You do not need to self-isolate when you arrive in England, Scotland, Wales or Northern Ireland if you are travelling or returning from certain countries and territories.
 The lists of these countries and territories vary for each respective nation and can be found by following the links below:

-If you have been to or stopped in a country that’s not on the travel corridor list, you will have to self-isolate until 14 days have passed since you left that country.
+If you have been to, or made a transit stop in a country that’s not on the travel list, you will have to self-isolate until 14 days have passed since you left that country.
 For additional information and specific guidance for each of the four nations, please follow the links above.

-If you are visiting Great Britain and Northern Ireland, you must complete a Public Health Passenger Locator Form that collects the following information:
+If you are visiting Great Britain and Northern Ireland from any country, you must complete a Public Health Passenger Locator Form that collects the following information:

 The form must be completed online and submitted no earlier than 48 hours before your arrival.

 After you complete and submit the form you’ll receive a confirmation email with a document attached.
 Before you arrive at the border, you must either: